 - 1/4 cup diced green bell pepper

-- 2 Press sausage into a round 9″ cake pan.
-Make sure the top is level so the crust will cook to an even doneness.
+- Press the sausage into a round pan 9" cake pan.
+Make sure the top is level so that the crust will cook evenly.

-- 4 Remove from oven and use a paper towel to dab off excess grease on top.
-Transfer to a baking sheet if desired.
+- Remove from oven and use a paper towel to dab off excess grease.
+Transfer the crust to a baking sheet if desired.

-- 8 Place under broiler for 5 minutes or until cheese is browned and bubbly.
+- Place under the broiler for 5 minutes or until the cheese is melted and bubbly.

 Nutrition Information:Yield: 4 Serving Size: 1 slice